-On the second Saturday each month, The African American Museum holds a fun day for families.
+On the second Saturday of each month, The African American Museum holds a fun day for families.
 The activities included are hands-on exhibitions, music, playing performances, and many more.
 Take this chance to make your visit even more memorable.

 The museum is located at 701 Arch Street.
-They are open from Friday through Sunday, with four time slots each day.
+They are open from Friday through Sunday, with four-time slots each day.
 Check out their website to purchase the tickets and see the time slots.

 8. Learn about maritime history at Independence Seaport Museum (view map)